rolopez23/aws-docker-bash/README.md

-# 🚀 Welcome to your new awesome project!
-This is built with a `webpack --init`
+# Simple starter to demonstrate AWS
+Commands are broken down to match lecture.
+Also contains a simple proxy server.

 ## See the aws folder for sample commands to save to AWS

+All commands are bash files

 ## See the server for an example proxy

 ## See the Dockerfile for a stub of the docker recipe to dockerize a simple node application
 `docker build` to make the image